Nepiki/Guides/Robin-Hood-(Atari-2600).md

 **Step 1**

 The first step is the play the game.
-Playing through the game will earn you most of your achievements as many of them are story related.
+Playing through the game will earn you your story ones at least, there are not many story ones but they are a good start.
 Doing this step of just playing the game will unlock the following achievements:

 [Robin of the Wood](https://retroachievements.org/achievement/103391)
 [Storming the Castle](https://retroachievements.org/achievement/103390)